 - Also, it stretches the spine.
 Thus it improves the flexibility of the spine and prevents spine-related diseases.
 Moreover, it improves posture.
 When practiced during the growth period, it helps to increase height.

 - Equestrian Pose tones up the muscles of the leg.
-Also, it improves the flexibility of joints of knees and hips.
+Also, it improves the flexibility of the joints of the knees and hips.

 - It is good for lumbago and sciatica pain.